JakeBrown/jakebrown-io/src/posts/svelte-routing.md

 date: '2020-08-10'
 ---

-I'm a day or so into learning Svelte, going in with a decent knowledge of React.
-My goal was to implement this site in Svelte as simply as possible.
+I use React in my day-to-day work and I'm learning Svelte for fun, so my goal was to implement this site in Svelte as simply as possible.
-I initially started off with using Sapper but wanted to strip it back as much as possible, so I started with the basic [Svelte template](https://github.com/sveltejs/template) and added routing using [Svelte Routing](https://github.com/EmilTholin/svelte-routing).
+I decided against Sapper, and instead started with the standard [Svelte template](https://github.com/sveltejs/template) and added routing using [Svelte Routing](https://github.com/EmilTholin/svelte-routing).

-This was all pretty easy, but the docs for Svelte Routing contained no example of using the current URL outside of the `Route` components.
+This was all pretty easy, but the docs for Svelte Routing contained no example where the current URL was used outside of the `Route` components.
 This was needed to style the `nav` appropriately.

 This was my first attempt: